taoeffect/configleaf/README.md

 + Makes the `project.clj` file available to your code at runtime so that you can use it as a config file!
-+ Persistent ("sticky") profiles, which can be set and remain in effect until unset.
++ Build profiles for Leiningen that can be set and remain in effect until unset.
 + Built-in templates to create .cljs, .cljx or .cljs config files.

 ## Installation<a name="Installation"/>